anxolin/cronic-html/README.md

 # Successful execution (but with some output in stderr)
 #   - Although the script was successful, it shows all the information because there were some error output
 ./cronic-html bash -c 'echo "For now all is good" && >&2 echo "but something bad happened" && exit 0'

+# Successful execution (with some output in stderr + SDTERR_IS_ERROR=false setting)
+#   - Although there's some output ni stderr, now the result is considered successful
+SDTERR_IS_ERROR=false ./cronic-html bash -c 'echo "For now all is good" && >&2 echo "but something bad happened" && exit 0'

 # Failed execution with (debug enabled)
 #    - It will have an additional section that shows the TRACE